stonesteps/gateway/spa-gateway-agent/README.md

 ##Agent Usage Example
-create a directory called 'gateway_agent' copy src/config/config.properties, src/config/dio.properties, src/config/logback.xml into 'gateway_agent'
+create a directory called 'gateway_agent' copy src/config/config.properties, src/config/logback.xml into 'gateway_agent'

-If you plan to run the agent on target(armv7 processor) with a connection to a real spa rs485: copy lib/armv7/libdio.so 'gateway_agent'
+If you plan to run the agent on target(armv7 processor) with a connection to a real spa rs485: copy lib/armv7/libdio.so and src/config/dio.policy to 'gateway_agent'

 If you want to just simulate mock data and are not connecting to a real Spa controller, then in config.properties, make sure to specify: